-Scotland has always been a land of mythical wonder and fantasy thanks to the incredible historic palaces, the famous Loch Ness, and the dramatic landscape, all of which create that fairy tale atmosphere.
+Scotland has always been a land of mythical wonder and fantasy thanks to the incredible culture and folklore.
+With historic palaces, the famous Loch Ness Monster, and the dramatic landscape, all create a fairy tale atmosphere.

 To better appreciate the magic of this country, it’s a good idea to look for unique accommodation in Scotland for your next vacation.
 And don’t worry; if you’re on a tight budget you can still stay at a super cool alternative place without breaking the bank!